Climate Projection Datasets

 Summary Description

 Climate projection datasets are collections of outputs from climate models that simulate the climate of the past as well as future climate conditions.
-Future simulations are based on future greenhouse gas emission scenarios.
+Future simulations are based on future greenhouse gas emissions scenarios.
 These datasets are used to assess potential impacts of climate change on various sectors, including agriculture, water resources, energy systems or ecosystems.
-Most climate projection datasets presented in this guide have been bias-adjusted to account for systematic deviations of the simulations.
+Most climate projection datasets presented in this guide have been bias-adjusted to account for systematic deviations of the simulations from observed climatology.
 The strengths and limitations discussed on this page refer to these bias-adjusted datasets.
 See CMIP6 and CORDEX for strengths and limitations of the raw datasets that serve as input for bias-adjusted datasets.

 Global Climate Models